18 Myths About Sex You Might Still Believe

 Myth: Sex can affect sports performance

 Truth: This theory has been debated for many years, with coaches often telling their athletes to abstain from sex before big games or competitions.
-However, a 2016 study in the journal Frontiers in Physiology suggests sex has little impact on athletic performance—and could actually have a positive effect instead.
+However, a 2016 study in the journal Frontiers in Physiology suggests sex has little impact on athletic performance—and could actually have a positive effect.
 (Plus, here are some natural ways to boost your libido.)

 Myth: Having sex can cause a pregnant woman to go into labor

-This myth is so pervasive that even doctors will tell their full-term patients to give it a try.
-But not only does having sex near your due date not start labor, it may actually delay it, according to a study published in Obstetrics & Gynecology.
-Ohio State University Medical Center.
-Researchers found that women who were sexually active in the final three weeks of their pregnancies carried their babies an average of 39.9 weeks, compared to 39.3 weeks for women who weren’t having any sex.
-The science remains shaky.
+This belief is so pervasive that even some medical professionals have suggested that their full-term patients should give it a try.
+But not only does having sex near your due date not induce labor, in some cases it may actually delay it, according to a 2006 study published in Obstetrics & Gynecology.
+Ohio State University Medical Center researchers found that women who were sexually active in the final three weeks of their pregnancies carried their babies an average of 39.9 weeks, compared to 39.3 weeks for women who weren’t having any sex.
+If you’re expecting and unsure, always work closely with your care provider.

 Myth: Women take longer to get turned on than men

 It turns out that there may be no difference in the time it takes men and women to reach peak arousal, according to a 2007 study published in The Journal of Sexual Medicine.
 The researchers used thermal imaging to measure blood flow to the genitals in a group of 28 men and 30 women who viewed videos that were either neutral, humorous, or erotic.

-Myth: Blackouts, storms, and terrorist attacks cause a baby boom nine months later
+Myth: Blackouts, storms, terrorist attacks and pandemics cause a baby boom nine months later